March, named after Mars (the god of warfare), was the start of the year in ancient calendars.

 It makes sense: March 21st marks the day of the Spring Equinox in the Northern Hemisphere, and the Autumnal Equinox in the Southern Hemisphere.

 As winter fades to spring, the psychological impact is powerful: this is a month of new beginnings, change and celebration.

 It should come as no surprise, then, that many cultures around the world observe some form of new year celebrations in March.
-From Holi in India and Nepal to Nyepi in Bali, March offers rich cultural experiences for the solo traveller.
+From Holi in India and Nepal to Nyepi in Bali, March offers rich cultural experiences for the solo traveler.

 March baby?
 Astrologer Sally Kirkman reveals the best places to travel based on your star sign.

 Without further ado, these are the best places to visit in March.

 Average temperature: 27º / 80º

 Cultural attraction: Nyepi and New Year festivities

 Bali is a hugely popular destination at any time of year, and it’s not hard to see why: with its volcanic landscapes and dreamy shorelines, Bali’s natural beauty is both awe-inspiring and serene.
 It’s home to a deeply spiritual culture, as you’ll encounter in its ancient Hindu temples and water shrines.

 However, what makes March a unique month in Bali are its Nyepi and New Year festivities.
 Nyepi is a Hindu festival which sees its followers observe a day of fasting, meditation and silence.
 At its core, this is an opportunity for contemplation and self-reflection, just before the start of the new year.